Kolkata West Bengal, India Travel Guide

 This helps you plan your spending for accommodation, food, transportation, and activities.

-Here is an approximate daily cost breakdown to help you budget for different travel styles.
+Here is an approximate daily cost breakdown to provide you with help budget for different travel styles.
 Prices are in Indian Rupees (₹).

 A well-stocked personal health kit is an intelligent addition to your packing list for Kolkata.
 This for addressing minor ailments and comfortable travel.